-North region 1 South regior I Indicator class Indicator Blue Porbeagle Mako Blue Porbeagle Mako Distribution High-CPUE Up Up Up Up Up NA Distribution Proportion-zeroes Nil Down Down Nil Nil Down Catch composition GM index total catch - TLCER Up (all species) Up (all species) s) Catch composition GM index total catch - Obs Up (all species) Nil (all species) Catch composition GM index HMS shark catch - TLCER Up (all species s) Up (all species) Catch composition GM index HMS shark catch - Obs Up (all species s) Nil (all species) s) Standardised CPUE CPUE - TLCER Up Nil Up Up Nil Nil Standardised CPUE CPUE - Obs Up Nil Nil Up Nil Nil Sex ratio Proportion males Nil Nil Nil Nil Nil NA Size composition Median length - Males Nil Nil Nil Nil Nil NA Size composition Median length - Females Nil Nil Nil Nil Nil NA
+North region South region 1 Indicator class Indicator Blue Porbeagle Mako Blue Porbeagle Mako Distribution High-CPUE Up Up Up Up Up NA Distribution Proportion-zeroes Nil Down Down Nil Nil Down Catch composition GM index total catch - TLCER Up (all species s) Up (all species) Catch composition GM index total catch - Obs Up (all species) Nil (all species) Catch composition GM index HMS shark catch - TLCER Up (all species) Up (all species) Catch composition GM index HMS shark catch - Obs Up (all species s) Nil (all species) s) Standardised CPUE CPUE - TLCER Up Nil Up Up Nil Nil Standardised CPUE CPUE - Obs Up Nil Nil Up Nil Nil Sex ratio Proportion males Nil Nil Nil Nil Nil NA Size composition Median length - Males Nil Nil Nil Nil Nil NA Size composition Median length - Females Nil Nil Nil Nil Nil NA

-Compared with a wide range of shark species, the productivity of mako sharks is very low.
+Compared with a wide range of shark species, the productivity of make sharks is very low.
 Females have a high age-at-maturity, moderately high longevity (and therefore low natural mortality rate) and low annual fecundity.
 The low fecundity is cause for serious concern, as the ability of the population to replace sharks removed by fishing is very limited.

-Observer records show that few mako sharks were observed in the South.
-The distributions were roughly bimodal with a wide size range and no discernible difference between males and females (Figure 21).
-There were more females than males.
-With mean length of maturity of 182.5 cm FL for males and 280 cm fork length for females (Francis & Duffy 2005), most mako sharks were immature (85.1% of males and 100.0% of females, overall) (Griggs & Baird 2013).
+Observer records show that few make sharks were observed in the South and there were no discernible difference between males and females (Figure 21).
+There were more males than females, especially in South region (FMAs 5 and 7).
+With mean length of maturity of 182.5 cm FL for males and 280 cm fork length for females (Francis & Duffy 2005), most make sharks were immature (85.1% of males and 100.0% of females, overall) (Griggs & Baird 2013).